SmarterApp/RDW_DataWarehouse/data_gen/README.md

 * `--star_out`: Output data to star schema CSV
 * `--lz_out`: Output data to landing zone CSV and JSON

+If using PostgreSQL output:
+* `--host`: Host for PostgreSQL server
+* `--schema`: Schema for PostgreSQL database

 The multi-processed script also takes a flag `--process_count`, which is the number of processes to have running simultaneously.
 Every process will work on one district at a time (e.g. four processes will be working on four districts simultaneously) so start as many processes as the hardware can handle.
 The default is 2.